muguira-james/muguira-james.github.io/_posts/2018-10-23-React-UI-construction-and-testing-with-storybook.md

 ## Testing the Adjacency List

-The lowest level aspect of the UI is to display a single relationsip, a graph Edge.
+The lowest level aspect of the UI is to display a single relationship, a graph Edge.
 A Graph Edge is an Object with a beginning and an end vertex.
 A vertex is composed of a name, a strength (we'll not worry about the list of carried items for now).
 Let's start by displaying the "end" of the relationship, the name.
 In the Storybook UI, this would look like:

 ![ShowAdjacent default view](/assets/ShowAdjacent_default.png)